 Moreover, when documents were to be written in Maori, this continued to be the practice and when a document in Maori was posted on the wall of the Karitane Post Office about a hundred years later it had been modified only slightly to the somewhat more accurate rendering of “Niu Tireni”.
 “Aotearoa” just did not appear.

 So where did “Aotearoa” come from and where was it used?
 Pre-Treaty Maoris had many names for the main islands of New Zealand and “Aotearoa” was just one of them.
-Moreover, it was sometimes used for the North Island (according to Michael King) and sometimes for the South (as stated by Barry Brailsford).[ii]
+Moreover, it was sometimes used for the North Island (according to Michael King) and sometimes for the South (of which Barry Brailsford told me personally that he was certain!).

-As King continues, “Polynesian ancestors came from … islands, and it was to islands that they gave names” For the North Island, King nominates “Te Ika a Maui”, “Aotea” (also used for Great Barrier Island) and “Aotearoa”, the preferred name for the North Island of Tawhiao, the second Maori king.
-To this list, Brailsford adds “Whai Repo”and Ngai Tahu researcher, Jean Jackson, “Orokeroke”[iii].
+As King continues, “Polynesian ancestors came from … islands, and it was to islands that they gave names” For the North Island, King nominates “Te Ika a Maui”, “Aotea” (also used for Great Barrier Island) and “Aotearoa”, the preferred name for the North Island of Tawhiao, the second Maori “king”.
+To this list, Brailsford adds “Whai Repo” and Jean Jackson “Orokeroke”.
 Jean says also that “Aotearoa” was also used to refer only to the three central mountains whose volcanic ash discharges could sometimes form a long pencil shape.

 For the South Island, apart from Brailsford’s “Aotearoa”, King says it “was known variously as ‘Te-Waka-a-Aoraki’, … ‘Te Wahi Pounamu’ and ‘Te Wai Pounamu’”.
-Jean Jackson adds “Kaikaldu” which Stewart Island historian Sheila Natusch said meant “eat pigeons” and says there is documentary evidence of this.
+Jean Jackson adds “Kaikaldu” (which Sheila Natusch said meant “eat pigeons”) and says there is documentary evidence of this.
 She says too that an unpublished work by Keith Darroch, available in the National Library, gives yet more information.

 As King says, “In the Maori world all these names would persist in simultaneous usage until around the middle of the nineteenth century” after which Maoris “began to favour Nu Tirani and its variants … few Maori opted for ‘Aotearoa’”.